jadref/buffer_bci/README.md

                             attention related (p300 type) changes.

 *  `inducedDemo` -- Example system for visualizing induced responses.

-## Installation

-Copy these directories somewhere on your local drive.

-Note: If using MATLAB/Octave and the .bat/.sh files do not work because the MATLAB/Octave executable is not found automatically then modify the path in the file `utilities/findMatlab.bat` (windows) or `utilities/findMatlab.sh` (Linux/MacOSX) to point to the executable location.

-Note2: For Linux there is a [Docker image]( https://github.com/dokterbob/docker-bci) which can be used to simply install buffer_bci and all it's dependencies directly

-Note3: *MacOS* to run the *.sh files from the finder you need to set them to open with the *Terminal* application (which is in the utilities sub-directory of applications).
-Set this by Control-clicking any .sh file and choosing 'Open With' then browse to the *Terminal* application and choose open all .sh files this way.

-## QuickStart

-Read the readme.txt file in either of the games, imaginedMovement, or matrixSpeller directories for instructions on how to startup and run those demos.
-(Note: all demos require Matlab/Octave_java+QtHandles to run correctly!)

-To run the games demo:

-1. Start the data Acquisation system.

- If you have *no* EEG hardware, but just want to test:

-  1.2) start a buffer by running: `dataAcq/startBuffer.bat` or `dataAcq/startBuffer.sh`
-  1.2) start a *simulated* data source by running: `dataAcq/startSignalProxy.bat` or .sh

- If you have EEG hardware connected then depending on the hardware:

-  1.1) start a buffer by running: `dataAcq/startBuffer.bat` or `buffer/startBuffer.sh`
-  1.2) start appropriate acquisition driver for your device:
-  		 TMSi Mobita([mobita]):       `dataAcq/startMobita.bat`  or  `dataAcq/startMobita.sh`
-       Emotiv Epoc:        `dataAcq/startEmotiv.bat`  or  `dataAcq/startEmotiv.sh`
-       Biosemi Active 2:   `dataAcq/startBiosemi.bat` or  `dataAcq/startBiosemi.sh`
-		 Interaxon Muse:     `dataAcq/startMuse.bat`    or  `dataAcq/startMuse.sh`

-Note: By default raw data is saved to:
-*  *MacOS/Linux*: `~/output/test/_YYMMDD_/_HHMM_/raw_buffer/0001`
-*  *Windows*: `C:\output\test\_YYMMDD_\_HHMM_\raw_buffer\0001`
-   where `_YYMMDD_` is the date in year/month/day format, `_HHMM_` is start time hour and minutes

-2. Start the Matlab/Octave based signal processing process by running: `games/startSigProcBuffer.bat` or .sh

-3. Start the Matlab/Octave based experiment control & stimulus presentation system by running : `games/runGame.bat` or runGame.sh

-4. Type in the subject name to the experiment control window, and then run through each of the experiment phases:

-  * Practice -- practice the task to be used in the BCI.
-Green arrows indicate target locations you should attend to by counting the white and red arrow 'flashes'

-  * Calibration -- get calibration data by attending as instructed for ~90seconds

-  * Classifier Training -- train a classifier using the calibration data.
-3 windows will pop-up showing: Per-class ERPs, per-class AUCs, and cross-validated classification performance.

-5. Select the game you would like to play!

 ###Notes: TMSi mobita {mobita}
 This device uses wifi to connect between the computer and the amplifier.
 When recording data this connection *cannot* be disconnected.
 Unfortunately, most OSs currently have a wifi auto-scan system which will periodically scan for 'better' wifi networks.
 This scanning will interrupt data sending and cause the connection to be temporally lost for 1-3seconds.
 To prevent this you need to prevent wifi auto-scanning, how this is done differs depending on OS.